enasequence/sub-file-uploader/readme.md

 3. Release the new jar in github
 4. Update the WebinUploader.jnlp to point to new jar in the github release directory
 5. Commit and push WebinUploader.jnlp

+Note: Sometimes the updated WebinUploader.jnlp and the jar files are not reflected in the downloaded WebinUploader.jnlp (https://enasequence.github.io/sub-file-uploader/WebinUploader.jnlp).
+This will be confusing because our changes might not reflect.